Power-Grid Controller Anomaly Detection with Enhanced Temporal Deep Learning: Background

-Figure \ref{fig:SCADA} shows a SCADA (Supervisory Control And Data Acquisition) system controlling a power-grid \cite{PowergridattackUp}.
+Figure \ref{fig:SCADA} shows a SCADA (Supervisory Control And Data Acquisition) system controlling a power-grid \cite{SCADA}.
 While the rest of the SCADA network and components are similar to general information processing systems, the power-plant substations are the cyber-physical systems we focus on.
 The key components in these substations are physical sensors (e.g. voltage, current), actuators (e.g. relays, valves) and programmable logic controllers (PLCs).
 The PLC obtains inputs from the sensors, and outputs control signals to the actuators according to its control logic or control code.
 The substations are connected through local networks.

-Attacks against the power-grid system can happen in any of the components \cite{khorrami2016cybersecurity}, i.e. sensors, actuators, controllers and the interconnected networks illustrated in Figure \ref{fig:SCADA}.
+Attacks against the power-grid system can happen in sensors, actuators, controllers and the interconnected networks illustrated in Figure \ref{fig:SCADA}.
 Attacks against the physical actuators or sensors usually require physical accesses to the devices, and are not in the scope of this paper.
-The ultimate goal of the network attacks against the power-grid is launching the malware, compromising the controller and inducing physical damage.
-Hence, we focus on the detection of the controller's abnormal behavior in our study of cyber attacks on the power-grid.
+The ultimate goal of the network attacks against the power-grid is launching the malware, compromising the controller to induce physical damage.
+Hence, we focus on the detection of the controller's abnormal behavior on the power-grid.